guard/guard-jasmine/README.md

 with a tilt template that generates instrumented implementation files when using in the asset pipeline.
 If you do not use asset pipeline, than you need to instrument your files on your own, either manually or by using something like [Guard::Process](https://github.com/socialreferral/guard-process).
-You can get more information about the instrumentation with `instanbul help instrument`.
+You can get more information about the instrumentation with `istanbul help instrument`.

 **Important**: You need to clear the asset cache when you change this setting, so that already compiled assets will be recompiled.
 Just use the Sprockets supplied Rake task: